 Fun in the Sun: Carrier Oils for Sun Protection

 We all want to enjoy the beauty and warmth of the sun during the brightest days of summer.
-In recent years, it has come to "light" that that we need Vitamin D from the sun, but also that the sunrays can be very damaging to our skin.
-The good news is that natural carrier oils make highly effective sunscreen that is not only high in sun protection factor (SPF), but great for the skin in other ways as well.
+In recent years, it has come to "light" that we need Vitamin D from the sun and that the sun's rays can be very damaging to our skin.
+The good news is that natural carrier oils make highly effective sun protection and are good for the skin in other ways.
 Learn all the ways that natural carrier oils and essential oils can become part of your summer fun and skin safety.

 The skin is protected from sunburn in a variety of ways; remember these points to prevent sunburn: